temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 There are 4 Timeouts in Temporal — 2 that are commonly used, and 2 that are only useful in specific cases:

 - `ScheduleToClose`: to limit maximum execution time including retries
-- `StartToClose`: to limit maximum execution time of a single invocation.
-We recommend ALWAYS setting this!
+- `StartToClose`: to limit maximum execution time of a single invocation. **We recommend ALWAYS setting this!**
-- `Heartbeat`: For long running activities, to register more frequent health checks
+- `Heartbeat`: *For long running activities*, to respond faster when a regular heartbeat fails to be recorded.
-- `ScheduleToStart`: For queue timeouts and task routing, to limit maximum time that an activity waits in a task queue.
-This is rarely needed!
+- `ScheduleToStart`: *For queue timeouts and task routing*, to limit maximum time that an activity waits in a task queue. **This is rarely needed!**

 ## Lifecycle of an Activity